JOSE0221/python-statlearning-lab/README.md

 # python-statlearning-lab

-This repository hosts materials for a series of Python-focused classes led by José Luis.
-The sessions cover topics ranging from introductory Python to web scraping, machine learning, deep learning, and natural language processing (NLP).
+This repository is part of the topic: "Investigación Avanzada II".
 Class times are from 7:00 PM to 8:30 PM on specified dates.

 # Python Data Collection, Machine Learning, and NLP (2025)

 Welcome to the **Python Data Collection, Machine Learning, and NLP** repository!
-This collection of materials is designed to help you follow along with a series of hands-on classes led by **José Luis**.
+This collection of materials is designed to help you follow along with a series of hands-on classes.

 ## Table of Contents
 1. [Course Description](#course-description)